graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Every argument provided to a field or directive or fragment spread must be defined in the set of possible arguments of that field, directive or fragment.
+Every argument provided to a field or directive must be defined in the set of possible arguments of that field or directive.

 For example the following are valid: